-The Water Quality Information Problem - outlines the need for legislation to improve water quality and associated ecosystem monitoring, a ssessment, and reporting in CaliforniaPage 6 Recommendations - calls on the Agency Secretaries and the California legislature to overcome existing barriers that will enable full implementation of the Monitoring Council's StrategyPage 12 Legislative Response - describes California Senate Bill 1070 (Statutes of 2006)Page 6 Appendix I: Monitoring Council's Workgroup Self-Evaluations - evaluates The Monitoring Council's Solution - describes progress made by each workgroup, as measured the Monitoring Council's StrategyPage 6 against the performance measures contained in the Monitoring Council's Strategy Page 14 Triennial Audit - why the current review is occurring and how it was conductedPage 7 Appendix II: Is the Strategy Sustainable? - analyzes the sustainability of Strategy What Are Our Goals?
-What Have We implementation, given existing constraintsPage 60 Achieved Toward Each Goal? - reviews the goals outlined in SB 1070 and progress made to date toward achieving themPage 7 Appendix III: Statistics on Use of the My Water Quality Website and the Theme-Specific Web Portals - measures What Are Our Challenges? - reviews the the utilization of the web portals developed barriers and difficulties faced in by the Monitoring Council's workgroups to implementing the StrategyPage 10 bring water quality and associated ecosystem health information to decision makers Where Do We Go From Here? - outlines the Monitoring Council's plans for its and the publicPage 62 continued implementationPage 11
+The Water Quality Information Problem - outlines the need for legislation to improve water Recommendations - calls on the Agency Secretaries and the California legislature to quality and associated ecosystem monitoring, assessment, and reporting in California overcome existing barriers so as to enable full implementation of the Monitoring Council's Strategy Legislative Response - describes California Senate Bill 1070 (Statutes of 2006)Page 6 Appendix I: Monitoring Council's Workgroup Self-Evaluations - evaluates The Monitoring Council's Solution - describes the Monitoring Council's Strategy Page 6 progress made by each workgroup, as measured against the performance measures contained in the Monitoring Council's Strategy Page 15 Triennial Audit - why the current review is occurring and how it was conducted Page 7 Appendix II: Is the Strategy Sustainable? - analyzes the sustainability of Strategy What Are Our Goals?
+What Have We Achieved Toward Each Goal? - reviews implementation, given existing constraintsPage 61 the goals outlined in SB 1070 and progress made to date toward achieving them Appendix III: Statistics on Use of the My Water Quality Website and the Theme-Specific Web Portals - measures What Are Our Challenges? - reviews the barriers and difficulties faced in implementing the Strategy Page 10 the utilization of the web portals developed by the Monitoring Council's workgroups to bring water quality and associated ecosystem health information to decision makers Where Do We Go From Here? - outlines the Monitoring Council's internal recommendations for continued implementation Page 11 and the publicPage 63 AcknowledgementsPage 69 recommendations for continued implementationraye n i age 09